tilmanpotthof/snippets-and-scripts/README.md

 	Available snippet names:
-	    create-branch-from-issue    Fetches issue name and create a git branch rename-files                Renames multiple files in a directory
+	    create-branch-from-issue    Fetches issue name and create a git branch rename-files                Renames multiple files in a directory branch-status               Shows ahead/behind status for all local branches

 ### create-branch-from-issue